VarunVijay875/traycer-lite/README.md

 # Traycer-Lite

 A lightweight CLI tool that generates **planning steps** and **final TypeScript code** from natural language prompts.
-It can run fully **offline** with built-in templates, or optionally use the **Hugging Face Inference API** for AI-powered code generation.
+It works fully **offline** with built-in templates, and can optionally use the **Hugging Face Inference API** for AI-powered code generation.

 ---

 ## Features

-- ✨ Generates **step-by-step planning layers** before writing code
+- Generates a **step-by-step planning layer** before writing code
-- 🛠️ Produces clean **TypeScript functions, components, APIs, or scripts**
+- Produces clean **TypeScript functions, components, APIs, or scripts**
-- 📦 Works offline with built-in templates (no API key required)
+- Works offline with built-in templates (no API key required)
-- 🤖 Optional Hugging Face integration for AI-powered completions
+- Optional Hugging Face integration for AI-powered completions
-- 💾 Save generated code directly to a file
+- Save generated code directly to a file

 ---

 ## Installation

-Clone and install dependencies:
+Clone the repository and install dependencies:

 ```bash
 git clone https://github.com/your-username/traycer-lite.git